blt2114/compGenomics/pipelines/generalized_tss/README.md

 ### Step 3: Get a list of all TSS ###

+To use this python be sure to:

+    export PYTHONPATH={path to the compgenomics folder}

 We are getting a comprehensive list of all TSS because there's no real reason to begin filtering until we limit ourselves to the granularity present in the physical RNA-seq.
 We can collapse the transcripts that we see at that point.
 Run this program: